Eric Angle: Personal life

 In March 2019, he was arrested for assault after video surfaced showing him choking and tossing a twelve-year-old boy by the neck at a wrestling tournament.
-In September 2019, Angle was indicted for distributing anabolic steroids.
+The charges were dropped four months later.
+Angle was later indicted that September for distributing anabolic steroids.
 As a member of the "qu4ntum" drug trafficking organization, Angle sold anabolic steroids and other controlled substances, paid for using cryptocurrency and cash, on the dark web.
+He pleaded guilty to the charges in January 2020 and was sentenced to a two-year probation period and a $5,000 fine that June.

 In 2022, he was diagnosed with kidney cancer.